 - Call 1-800-359-2163

 - Download the Range mobile app for Apple, Google and Windows devices

-The Food Depository responds to this need with our Kids Cafe and Lunch Bus sites across Cook County where children can receive free, nutritious meals during the summer.
-We are a partner in Share Our Strength's Illinois No Kid Hungry campaign and the statewide Summer Meals Illinois campaign to raise awareness of, and participation in, summer meal programs.
-Summer meals are funded by the United States Department of Agriculture (USDA).
+The Food Depository responds to this need with nearly 300 summer meal sites throughout Cook County, including the Lunch Bus and Kids Cafe, where children can receive free, nutritious meals during the summer.
+We are a partner in Share Our Strength's Illinois No Kid Hungry campaign and the Rise & Shine Illinois campaign to raise awareness of, and participation in, summer meal programs.
+The Food Depository expects to distribute more than 400,000 meals this summer.
+Meals are funded by the United States Department of Agriculture (USDA).

 In June 2010, we launched the Lunch Bus, a mobile meals program to distribute nutritious lunches to children under 18 years old in priority Cook County communities during summer months.
-Now in its fifth year, we travel to 21 sites every summer weekday serving more than 4,500 meals every week.
-The meals are prepared by Chicago’s Community Kitchens (CCK), our foodservice job training program.
+Now in its sixth year, we travel to 21 sites every summer weekday serving more than 4,500 meals every week.

 Kids Cafes provide children with nutritious meals during the summer and after-school, with some sites that run year-round.
 Kids Cafes are at local community centers, social service agencies, faith-based organizations, YMCAs, park districts, Salvation Army and Boys and Girls Club sites.
 Some Kids Cafes require enrollment in the host program, but many are open to any child.